jinjagit/blogger/README.md

 Although suggested in the tutorial as an 'extra', I didn't implement this, as it seems unlikely I will have enough articles to warrant it, nor of enough different creation dates to test it well.
 I did include a timestamp on each article, however, (top left), and it seems trivial to parse this for the number of the month / year and then filter articles to display accordingly (if this were desired).

+### L6 Implement view_count for articles:

+For a recap of how to add a new 'view_count' column to the articles model,  this post is helpful (remember the type is 'integer').
+After doing that (and running <code>rake db:migrate</code>), I decided to go for the 'calling a model method from the controller' approach.

+The necessary code was added to the show method in the [articles_controller.rb](https://github.com/jinjagit/blogger/blob/master/app/controllers/articles_controller.rb) controller, and a new method, called 'increment_view_count' in the [articles.rb](https://github.com/jinjagit/blogger/blob/master/app/models/article.rb) model.
+The new parameter also needs to be 'permitted' in [articles_helper.rb](https://github.com/jinjagit/blogger/blob/master/app/helpers/articles_helper.rb).

+After that, it is a simple task to show the view count on the article(s) page(s), by adding the relevant code to [.../views/articles.show.html.erb](https://github.com/jinjagit/blogger/blob/master/app/views/articles/show.html.erb).

+### L6 Create new view; list of top 3 most viewed articles:

+First, I created a new route in [routes.rb](https://github.com/jinjagit/blogger/blob/master/config/routes.rb), called 'index_by_views', using information in [this post](https://stackoverflow.com/questions/20383503/add-new-view-to-a-controller-in-rails) as a template.
+Then, I created a new method in [articles_controller.rb](https://github.com/jinjagit/blogger/blob/master/app/controllers/articles_controller.rb), modeled on the 'index' method, but with a different ordering (by number of views, in descending order).
+I also changed 'index' to specify ascending created_at order.
+This meant I could now add a button to my sidebar that linked to the new 'index_by_views'.

+Adding <code>.limit(3)</code> to the end of the 'index_by_views' article sorting statement, in [articles_controller.rb](https://github.com/jinjagit/blogger/blob/master/app/controllers/articles_controller.rb), ensured only three articles are returned to this new view.
+Lastly, I made the view count of each article visible in this new view and changed the title to something appropriate.

 ### Preserve newlines in body text of articles:

 I found this worked: